 Reconnecting after a fight

-Learning how to come back together and shake off your differences after a rift is an essential skill many couples just don't know how to do, says Derichs.
+Learning how to come back together and shake off your differences after a rift is an essential skill many couples just don't know how to do and is definitely should be covered in premarital counseling, says Derichs.
 “Revisit the conversation when cooler heads prevail and take some responsibility for the part you played in the rift.”
 Even if it’s a very small point, your counselor can help you learn to see your fiancé’s point of view.
 Let them know that you don't think they’re completely out of line for thinking or feeling they way they do.

 Friends and family